 RELATED Beware of 'Universal Ethics'

-As if the daughter of the local office clerk had anything in common, say, with the daughter of the president of China whose family owns billions of dollars and assets.
+As if the daughter of the local office clerk had anything in common, say, with the daughter of the president of China whose family owns a billion dollars in assets.
 On the contrary, I would argue that the former doesn't belong into Harvard, and could be harmed, psychologically speaking, by experiencing the incredible injustice, corruption, nepotism, and the insurmountable gab in human society, by hanging out with the wrong class of people.

 If people from ordinary background went to Harvard or any other elite school, this could leave them broken in spirit, disillusioned with humanity, departed from their family values and integrity, and, if they still desperately tried to belong ... lose their precious soul in the process.